-|Lady bug, in my home office|
+|(Ladybug, in my home office)|

-Many churches measure the wrong things, "like attendance and giving, but we should be looking at more fundamental things like anger, contempt, honesty, and the degree to which people are under the thumb of their lusts."
+Dallas Willard's interview on measuring spiritual growth among Jesus-followers is prophetic and subversive (the two often go together!).
+Many churches, he says, measure the wrong things, "like attendance and giving, but we should be looking at more fundamental things like anger, contempt, honesty, and the degree to which people are under the thumb of their lusts."

-Why don't many churches measure spiritual effectiveness by these things?
+Why don't churches measure spiritual effectiveness by these things?
 Because these qualities are "not worth bragging about."
 "We'd rather focus on institutional measures of success."

-Many people in today's American church are suffering, especially pastors and their families, because "much of North America and Europe has bought into a version of Christianity that does not include life in the kingdom of God as a disciple of Jesus Christ.
+People in today's American churches are suffering, especially pastors and their families, because "much of North America and Europe has bought into a version of Christianity that does not include life in the kingdom of God as a disciple of Jesus Christ.
 They are trying to work a system that doesn't work.
 Without transformation within the church, pastors are the ones who get beat up.
 That is why there is a constant flood of them out of the pastorate.
 But they are not the only ones.
 New people are entering the church, but a lot are also leaving.
 Disappointed Christians fill the landscape because we've not taken discipleship seriously."